opdavies/oliverdavies.uk/source/_posts/2012-04-16-omega-subtheme-drush-omega-tools.md

 ---
 In this tutorial I'll be showing how to create an [Omega](http://drupal.org/project/omega) subtheme using the [Omega Tools](http://drupal.org/project/omega_tools) module, and have it working with the [LESS CSS preprocessor](http://lesscss.org).

-The first thing that I need to do is download the Omega theme and the Omega Tools and <a title="LESS module on drupal.org" href="http://drupal.org/project/less">LESS</a> modules, and then to enable both modules.
+The first thing that I need to do is download the Omega theme and the Omega Tools and [LESS](http://drupal.org/project/less "LESS module on drupal.org") modules, and then to enable both modules.
 I'm doing this using Drush, but you can of course do this via the admin interface at admin/modules.

     $ drush dl less omega omega_tools;
     $ drush en -y less omega_tools